Panel discussion - A retrospective on a changing East Asia

 At this key moment in Asia’s evolution, the Center for East Asia Policy Studies at Brookings is celebrating the 20th anniversary of its establishment and the Foreign Policy program at Brookings is launching a program-wide project “Sustaining the East Asian Peace.”
 The core objective of the project is to identify the policy options for the U.S. and its allies and partners for preserving—and if necessary adapting—the policies and institutions that have made this long period of relative peace and sustained growth possible.

-Former President - East Asia Institute
+Senior Fellow and Trustee - East Asia Institute

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.